-Impairment assessment of trade and other receivables
+Impairment assessment of trade receivables

-As disclosed in Note 22 to the consolidated financial statements, as at 31 December 2023, the Group's gross trade receivables and other receivables amounted to approximately RMB64,333,000 and RMB27,414,000, respectively, and allowance for credit losses of approximately RMB48,807,000 and RMB26,447,000, respectively, were included in the Group's consolidated statement of financial position.
+As disclosed in Note 22 to the consolidated financial statements, as at 31 December 2024, the Group's gross trade receivables amounted to approximately RMB57,357,000 and allowance for credit losses of approximately RMB19,449,000 was included in the Group's consolidated statement of financial position.

-The impairment losses, net of reversal, on trade receivables and other receivables, included in the Group's consolidated statement of profit or loss and other comprehensive income for the year ended 31 December 2023 amounted to approximately RMB23,443,000 and RMB10,627,000 respectively.
+Reversal of impairment loss, net, on trade receivables, included in the Group's consolidated statement of profit or loss and other comprehensive income for the year ended 31 December 2024 amounted to approximately RMB26,932,000.

-The allowance for credit losses on trade and other receivables represents the management's best estimates at the end of the reporting period of expected credit losses under Hong Kong Financial Reporting Standard 9: Financial Instruments' Expected Credit Loss (the "ECL") Model.
+The allowance for credit losses on trade receivables represents the management's best estimates at the end of the reporting period of expected credit losses under Hong Kong Financial Reporting Standard 9: Financial Instruments' Expected Credit Loss (the "ECL") Model.

-As disclosed in Note 37(b) to the consolidated financial statements, the ECL in relation to trade and other receivables are assessed individually for the debtors with credit-impaired.
+As disclosed in Note 36(b) to the consolidated financial statements, the ECL in relation to trade receivables were assessed individually for the debtors with credit-impaired.

-Our audit procedures in relation to management's assessment on allowance for credit losses of trade and other receivables included:
+Our audit procedures in relation to management's assessment on allowance for credit losses of trade receivables included:

-- understanding key controls on how the management estimates the ECL allowance on trade and other receivables; - engaging our independent professional valuer to assess the reasonableness and appropriateness of the Group's methodology of ECL model, including the model design and calculation and model inputs in compliance with HKFRS 9 Financial Instruments; - assessing the competency, capabilities and objectivity of the independent external valuer engaged by us; - testing the integrity of information used by the management to develop the provision matrix, including trade receivables aging analysis as at 31 December 2023, on a sample basis, by comparing individual items in the analysis with the relevant sale invoices and other supporting documents; - challenging management's basis and judgement in determining credit loss allowance on trade receivables as at 31 December 2023, including their identification of significant balances and credit-impaired receivables, the reasonableness of the management's grouping of the remaining debtors into different categories in the provision matrix and the basis of estimated loss rates applied in each category in the provision matrix (with reference to historical default rates and forward-looking information);
+- understanding key controls on how the management estimates the ECL allowance on trade receivables; - engaging our independent professional valuer to assess the reasonableness and appropriateness of the Group's methodology of ECL model, including the model design and calculation and model inputs in compliance with HKFRS 9 Financial Instruments: - assessing the competency, capabilities and objectivity of the independent external valuer engaged by us; - testing the integrity of information used by the management to develop the provision matrix, including trade receivables aging analysis as at 31 December 2024, on a sample basis, by comparing individual items in the analysis with the relevant sale invoices and other supporting documents; - challenging management's basis and judgement in determining credit loss allowance on trade receivables as at 31 December 2024, including their identification of significant balances and credit-impaired receivables, the reasonableness of the management's grouping of the remaining debtors into different categories in the provision matrix and the basis of estimated loss rates applied in each category in the provision matrix (with reference to historical default rates and forward-looking information);